POM: Prescription only medicine

 Respiratory function should be monitored in patients with chronic or acute severe respiratory insufficiency and a dose reduction of clobazam may be necessary.
-Clobazam is contraindicated in patients with severe respiratory insufficiency (please refer to section 4.3 Contraindications).
+Clobazam is contraindicated in patients with severe respiratory insufficiency (see section 4.3).

 • Renal and hepatic impairment